JLMin/ConciseUI/README.md

 # Concise UI (v1.2)

 Concise UI greatly improves the game experience by modifying the vanilla UI and adding new UI elements to the game.

 > _Supported game versions: 1.0.0.317 (416354)_

 ## Manually Update

+> _The current version on steam is the same as the one on github._

 1. Subscribe on Steam Workshop:
 [Concise UI](https://steamcommunity.com/sharedfiles/filedetails/?id=1671978687)